The site’s administrators take the protection of personal data seriously.

 Personal data is any information that directly or indirectly identifies a natural person.
 It can for example, be a surname, forename, a postal address or an e-mail address, but also information on the user’s behaviour (Article 4, Para.
 1 of the General Data Protection Regulation (GDPR)).

 For this site, the person liable for the purposes of Article 4 (7) of the GDPR is the President of Eucor – The European Campus, Prof. Dr. Dr. h.c.
-Hans-Jochen Schiewer (postal address: University of Freiburg, Fahnenbergplatz, 79085 Freiburg, Germany, e-mail: firstname.lastname@example.org).
+Andrea Schenker-Wicki (postal address: Secretariat Eucor – The European Campus, University of Freiburg, Fahnenbergplatz, 79085 Freiburg, Germany, e-mail: firstname.lastname@example.org).

 You have the following rights with respect to your personal data: